cenk1cenk2/schema-companion.nvim/README.md

   },
   config = function()
     require("yaml-companion").setup({
+      -- if you have telescope you can register the extension enable_telescope = true,
       matchers = {
         -- add your matchers
         require("yaml-companion.matchers.kubernetes").setup({ version = "master" }),
       },
     })

-    require("telescope").load_extension("yaml_schema")
   end,
 }
 ```

 ## Configuration

-Plugin has to be configured once and the language servers can be added by extending the LSP configuration.
+Plugin has to be configured once, and the language servers can be added by extending the LSP configuration.

 ### Setup